ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 if (data.user === null) return redirect("/login");
 ```

-If the user is logged in, then I need to figure out what their username is.
+However, if the user is logged in, then I need to figure out what their username is.
 If you’re using Supabase Auth, the Authentication table is locked down.
 You can’t add or change the existing fields.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885607651/7e771983-1969-493d-bf50-3e627b3c502c.png align="center")

-If you want to keep track of any additional meta data, for your users, you’ll need to create a separate table and then “tie” the two together with the User’s UID (auth\_id).
+If you want to keep track of any additional meta data for your users, you’ll need to create a separate table and then “tie” the two together with the User’s UUID (auth\_id).

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713885618811/50de1c3f-fb36-4f57-911d-a1b6904dbbc4.png align="center")